 But you knew that already.
 Didn’t you?
 It’s Chrome.

 It’ll be coming out to Mac, Linux, and Windows-based operating systems (and of course, Chromebooks).

 The Chrome 57 update is mainly a suite of security fixes.
-There are also few new features that you’ll instantly notice as soon as you double-click that Chrome icon.
+There are also few new features that you’ll instantly notice as soon as you double-click that global icon.

 Let’s go over what’s new.
-This article is somewhat techy so I’ll try to break it down.
+This article is somewhat techy so I’ll try to break it down as best as I can.
 It’s also kind of boring to the typical user, so be forewarned.

-Chrome 57 brings new changes under the hood
+Chrome 57 brings new visual changes under the hood